Planetbiru/MagicObject/tutorial.md

 }
 ```

+### Property Parameters

-The `@EncryptIn` annotation will encrypt the value before it is assigned to the associated property with the `set` method.
-The `@DecryptOut` annotation will decrypt the property value after it is retrieved by the `get` method.
-Once all values are encrypted, the user does not need to annotate `@EncryptIn` again.
+1. `@EncryptIn` annotation will encrypt the value before it is assigned to the associated property with the `set` method.
+2. `@DecryptIn` annotation will decrypt the value before it is assigned to the associated property with the `set` method.
+3. `@EncryptOut` annotation will encrypt the property when application call `get` method.
+4. `@DecryptOut` annotation will decrypt the property when application call `get` method.

+### Secure Config

+Application configuration is usually written in a file or environment variable after being encrypted.
+This configuration cannot be read by anyone without decrypting it first.
+MagicObject will retrieve the encrypted value.
+If a user accidentally dumps an object using `var_dump` or `print_r`, then PHP will only display the encrypted value.
+When PHP makes a connection to the database using a credential, MagicObject will decrypt it but the value will not be stored in the object's properties.

+Thus, to create an application configuration, it is enough to use the `@DecryptOut` annotation.
+Thus, MagicObject will only decrypt the configuration when it is ready to be used.

+**Example 1**

 ```php
 <?php